fullcalendar/fullcalendar-docs/_docs-v4/intro/view-specific-options.md

 ```

 If an option is not matched by a View-Specific Option, the option value is taken from the top-level options object (whatever you passed in to `$('#calendar').fullCalendar({ })`).

-## Legacy

-Prior to version 2.2.4, View-Specific Options were not available.
-Use the now-deprecated [View Option Hashes](view-option-hash) instead.